Niroth36/SimpleEshop/GITOPS.md

 - Kubernetes cluster with MicroK8s
 - Jenkins installed in the cluster
 - ArgoCD installed in the cluster
-- GitHub repository for the application source code
-- GitHub repository for the GitOps configuration (e.g., SimpleEshop-gitops)
+- GitHub repository for the SimpleEshop application (which includes the GitOps directory)

 ### Jenkins Configuration